QA Strategy

 Introduction: Why UAT is the final gate in a complete QA workflow

 That's the question user acceptance testing (UAT) answers.
-It's the final validation step where real users — or their representatives — verify that the software meets business requirements and works in the way they expect.
+It's the final validation step where real users — or their representatives — verify that the software meets business requirements and works the way they expect.
 It's not about whether the code runs correctly; it's about whether the product is right.

 What is UAT user acceptance testing